gatling/gatling/src/sphinx/http/websocket.rst

 Set a Check
 -----------

+You can set a check right after connecting:

+.. includecode:: code/WsSample.scala#check-from-connect

-When you set a check, you define a timeout:
+Or you can set a check right after sending a message to the server:

 .. includecode:: code/WsSample.scala#check-from-message

+You can set multiple checks sequentially.
+Each one will expect one single frame.

 You can configure multiple checks in a single sequence: